crime-analyst-990x358

 Crime and Intelligence Analysis Program Accreditation

-Accreditation ensures that educational crime and intelligence analysis programs meet regional and national faculty, curriculum, and student outcomes standards.
+Accreditation ensures that educational crime and intelligence analysis programs meet regional and national standards for faculty, curriculum, and student outcomes.

 Although there is no specific accreditation body for the field of crime and intelligence analysis, the US Department of Education recognizes six organizations to provide regional accreditation to institutes of higher learning: